odpi/egeria-docs/site/docs/connectors/discovery/apache-atlas-discovery-service.md

 3. PROFILE - Retrieves each entity in the Apache Atlas server and adds the following counts to [*DataProfileAnnotation*](/types/6/0620-Data-Profiling) entities linked from the appropriate data field entities:

     * The number of instances of each entity type.
-    * The number of classifications of a particular type is attached to each type of entity.
+    * The number of classifications of a particular type attached to each type of entity.
-    * The number of relationships of a particular type is attached to each type of entity.
+    * The number of relationships of a particular type attached to each type of entity.
+    * The number of each type of label attached to each type of entity.
+    * The number of business metadata properties of a particular type attached to each type of entity.

 Each analysis step builds on the work of its predecessor.
 The processing requirements increase with each step, so you can choose to stop the processing after any step using the `finalAnalysisStep` property.
 This can be set as a configuration property in the connection object for this discovery service, or as an analysis parameter passed when the Apache Atlas Discovery Service is run.